autodesk-cloud/ochothon/README.md

 You are now all setup and can remotely issue commands to the proxy.
 Are you afraid of using CURL or feel lazy ?
 No problemo, use our little self-contained CLI !
 You just need to have [**Python 2.7+**](https://www.python.org/) installed locally.
-You can set the $OCHOPOD_PROXY environment variable to avoid passing the proxy IP on the command line.
+You can set the **$OCHOPOD_PROXY** environment variable to avoid passing the proxy IP on the command line.
 Any command typed in that interactive session will be relayed to your proxy !
 If you prefer to CURL directory you can do so as well.

-If you are communicating with a proxy setup with a secret token you **must** export the $OCHOPOD_TOKEN environment variable and set it to the right value.
+If you are communicating with a proxy setup with a secret token you **must** export the **$OCHOPOD_TOKEN** environment variable and set it to the right value.
 Not setting it or setting it to the wrong value will result in a failure.

 The proxy supports a whole set of tools doing various things.
 Just type ```help``` in the CLI to get a list of what is there.
-Each tool also has supports a ```---help``` switch that will print out all the details you need to know.
+Each tool also has supports a --help switch that will print out all the details you need to know.
 As an example:

 ```